Scenario-Game ADMM: A Parallelized Scenario-Based Solver for Stochastic Noncooperative Games: Introduction

 \section{Introduction}

-Stochastic game theory \cite{shapley1953stochastic} provides a principled mathematical foundation for modeling interactions between multiple self-interested agents in uncertain environments, and has applications in traffic control \cite{elhenawy2015intersection}, multi-robot coordination \cite{yan2013survey}, and human-robot interaction \cite{li2019differential}.
-In this framework, each agent selects actions to optimize their own objective, obey a set of constraints, and reason about the strategic response of other agents.
-Uncertainty in the agents' potentially conflicting objectives and coupled constraints makes these problems extremely challenging to solve.
+Stochastic game theory \cite{shapley1953stochastic} provides a principled mathematical foundation for modeling interactions between multiple self-interested players in uncertain environments, and has applications in traffic control \cite{elhenawy2015intersection}, multi-robot coordination \cite{yan2013survey}, and human-robot interaction \cite{li2019differential}.
+In this framework, each player selects actions to optimize their own objective, obey a set of constraints, and reason about the strategic response of other players.
+Uncertainty in the players' potentially conflicting objectives and coupled constraints makes these problems extremely challenging to solve.

 Classical results in stochastic games are often derived under strong assumptions regarding the problem structure and the distribution of the underlying random process.
 In the class of linear quadratic Gaussian games, necessary and sufficient conditions for the existence of Nash equilibria are characterized in \cite{basar1998DynamicNoncooperativeGameTheory}.
-It was also shown that in $N$-player noncooperative stochastic games, the convexity of player-specific objectives and convex, compact strategy sets are sufficient for the existence of the Nash equilibria \cite{lei2022stochastic}.
+It is also shown that in $N$-player noncooperative stochastic games, the convexity of player-specific objectives and convex, compact strategy sets are sufficient for the existence of the Nash equilibria \cite{lei2022stochastic}.
 However, for general stochastic games, it is NP-hard to determine the existence of Nash equilibria \cite{conitzer2008new}.
 Moreover, computing a Nash equilibrium can also be a hard problem \cite{daskalakis2009complexity}, partially due to the complexity of solving the nonlinear equations induced by the Nash equilibrium condition.

 Several recent efforts provide computationally efficient, approximate solutions to stochastic games with coupled constraints.
 Two lines of work provide high probability guarantees of both optimality and feasibility.
 The first \cite{xu2010sample,xu2013stochastic,peng2021stochastic} approximates the players' expected value objectives and constraints with sample average approximations.
 The second \cite{paccagnan2019scenario,fele2019probabilistic,fabiani2022probabilistic} follows the idea of scenario programming and approximates the objectives and constraints using worst-case samples.
 The former approach enjoys low sample complexity under certain distributional assumptions \cite{hu2020sample}.
 However, when the sample size is finite, this method may lead to situations in which the optimal solution is infeasible for the original chance constraint.
 The latter technique does not require strong distributional assumptions and returns conservative feasible solutions with high probability, but may require a large number of samples.
 In our work, we combine the benefits of the two approaches such that we obtain accurate approximations for the objectives and maintain the high probability feasibility guarantee.